 When you start meditating, you notice, how busy your mind actually is.
 Up to this point, you might have not even paid attention to it, because you are so used to living in this busy-mind lifestyle.
 Don’t judge yourself.
 Become an observer of what is going on.
 Thoughts will come and go, feelings will come up to the surface, outside disturbances will become more noticeable.
 Again, do not judge them, just acknowledge them and return your attention to your breathing.
 Become a witness of these distractions.
 Let them come and let them go.

-Rumi said- “Feelings come and go like clouds in a windy sky, conscious breathing is my anchor.”
+Thich Nhat Hanh said- “Feelings come and go like clouds in a windy sky.
+Conscious breathing is my anchor.”

 Coming out of your meditation